 Riley, R. and Rosazza Bondibene, C. (2015) The Impact of the National Minimum Wage on UK Businesses, Research Report for the Low Pay Commission.
 Rizov,

+Robinson, Joan.
+(1933) The economics of imperfect competition, London: Mcmillan.

 Schmitt, J. (2013).
 Why does the minimum wage have no discernible effect on employment?
 (Vol. 4).
 Washington, DC: Center for Economic and Policy Research.

 Tan, B. (2021).
 The minimum wage and firm networks: Evidence from South Africa.
 Available at SSRN 3848902.